Looking for an Amtico Alternative? 5 LVT Ranges Worth Considering

 When Amtico Is Actually the Right Answer

 To be straight with you: if your project needs the full Amtico design system — borders, motifs, feature strips, Designers’ Choice patterns like Versailles Parquet, Castel Weave or Halcyon Pleat — none of the alternatives above will give you that.
 Nothing else in the LVT market offers Amtico’s bespoke design library.
 If that’s what you’re after, pay for Amtico.
-Our Amtico laying patterns guide covers every one of the 45+ Designers’ Choice patterns in detail, our Amtico review gives the broader product verdict, and our Amtico designs, colours and patterns guide walks through the full design library.

-For everything else — standard planks, tiles, common herringbone and chevron layouts — one of the four alternatives above will do the job at a lower price and nobody will be able to tell the difference standing in the room.
+For everything else — standard planks, tiles, common herringbone and chevron layouts — one of the five alternatives above will do the job at a lower price and nobody will be able to tell the difference standing in the room.

 Ready to Compare?

-Order up to five free samples across any of these ranges, or visit our 24/7 Altrincham showroom to see them side-by-side with Amtico.
 Local to us?
 See our where to buy Amtico in Altrincham page if you do end up going Amtico, or contact us for tailored advice on which range fits your project best.